unik-name/docs.unikname.network/docs/uns-network-player/setting-up-your-node.md

 You can stop the node by hitting `CTRL+C`.

 ::: tip
-You can read your node logs by running `docker-compose logs --tail 10 uns-livenet` (here, the last 10 log lines).
+You can read your node logs by running `docker-compose logs --tail 10 uns` (here, the last 10 log lines).
 :::

 ### Run a permanent relay with Docker Compose